-Reviews of Lexington Law are numerous, and they are extremely polarizing.
-Many customers have complained about a lack of results, though there is no guarantee that Lexington Law can shift your credit score from the range of bad credit to excellent credit, or even bump your score at all.
-Any improvements made by the removal of negative items could take months to materialize; the average time for many consumers who see changes is about six months.
+Reviews of Lexington Law are numerous, and they range from very positive to the extremely negative.
+Many customers have complained about a lack of results.
 However, on Trustpilot, there are heaps of positive reviews from consumers who are very satisfied with Lexington Law’s services.

 For more information about credit repair and other credit repair firms, see our guide to the Best Credit Repair Companies.